sary357/FastAPIDemo/README.md

 {'phone_number': '+886930900111', 'query': 'This is a another question', 'response': 'This is a another response', 'log_time': '2023-12-04 13:00:32 +0800'}

 ```
-- After running the command, you can see the user's input in the file `/tmp/user_input.log`.
 - P.S.:
   - The log file `log/access.log` will be rotated when file size is about to 10MB.
 The old log file will be saved as `log/access.log.X` like `log/access.log.1`.
 My setting will keep last 50 `log/access.log` files.
 If you want to change the setting, you can modify the file `conf/logging.conf`.
   - The log file `log/user.log` will be NOT rotated and will not be removed.
 If you want to change the setting, you can modify the file `conf/logging.conf`.